 Intellectual Standard: Raptor Ecologist and Master Falconer

-I am a master falconer and raptor ecologist with research focusing on Golden Eagle population dynamics and nesting ecology in Arizona.
+I am a master falconer and raptor ecologist with research focusing on Golden Eagle population dynamics and nesting ecology in western North America.
 Additionally, I hold a PhD in Environmental Studies, MS in Interdisciplinary Environmental Studies, a MS in Environmental Policy and Management and BS in Biology.

 For more than 17 years, I have been involved in raptor rehabilitation, conservation and public education with various organizations.

 I love all things raptor.
 When I am not studying raptors, I am flying raptors in the fields of Northern Arizona and when not doing that, I am educating the public about raptors.
 I love all birds but, I have decided to devote my entire life to making the world a better place for raptors.
-I founded the International Raptor and Falconry Center as decade long desire to fulfill that goal.
+In 2017, I founded the International Raptor and Falconry Center as decade long desire to fulfill that goal.

 BOARD OF DIRECTORS